Richargh/stream-mongo-result-fastify-npm-ts-sandbox/README.md

 ### Core Concepts

+### Streams

+Streams are a pretty cool concept because they allow you to stream data from your database to your clients without loading all of them into memory at the same time.
+They are great until you shoot yourself in the foot, like I did by using the legacy `.pipe()` method.
+Don't use that method, because if one of the piped streams is closed or throws an error, `pipe()` will **not automatically destroy** the connected streams.
+This can cause memory leaks in applications.
+I got a lot of `MaxListenersExceededWarning` errors and at some point realized the cursor was probably never closed and blamed fastify and looked for stuff and and and.
+**Don't use `.pipe()`.

+DO use `.pipeline()` because it does all the good things and has been available since node 10 or so.

 ### Mongoose

 Instead of loading all query results into memory and processing them there, we'll use a cursor to process them and pass that cursor directly to fastify.